Y000o/Inyeccion-sql-automatizada-con-sqlmap/README.md

 -----------------------------------------------------------------------------------------------------------------------

-# BASIC SQL INJECTION 💉
+# SQL INJECTION USING SQLMAP 💉

 ## Who is this writing focused on?